Crispy Curry Chicken Wings

 Yet most of us wouldn’t trade it for the world.
 For some, cooking in the kitchen is a chore, yet for most of us, it is one of the best places in the world.
 A place where we pour our hearts and souls into the food to bring a smile to those we love.

-Diane and I have been hosting gatherings for as long as we’ve been together (nearly 16 years).
+Diane and I have been hosting gatherings for as long as we’ve been together (over 23 years).
 Starting as two crazy kids who loved to cook combined with a couple roommates who loved to eat.
 We can still remember many of our first gatherings.
 Cooking for 8 would take us a week of prep and cooking.

 Today we’ve become much more proficient.
 A gathering of 40 can be done in a day or two.
 We’ll still start about a week ahead planning the menu, but the actual cooking (sans minor mis en place prep) has been streamlined for efficiency.

 A big part of the planning lies in dish selection.
 What is going to take time to cook when everyone is already here?
-What has a complicated prep?
-What can be done ahead?
-What is time and heat/cold sensitive in serving?
+Does it have a complicated prep?
+Is it possible to be made ahead?

 A complicated or time-killing dish isn’t necessarily better tasting than a quick dish.
 If there is already one dish you must have which takes a lot of prep time, eliminate others which will compete for that time.
 There needs to be several quick, easy, and delicious dishes at your disposal.